Qirky/Troop/README.md

 ## Please note

 This is free software developed by one person in their free time so please understand that there may be bugs and it might not work perfectly for every OS and every live coding language - both of these change over time and it is often difficult to keep up.
 Please don't be pedantic and please don't expect the same quality of software from a company that employs hundreds of professional programmers.
 I made this as a fun tool as part of a University project to play with friends and have been maintaining it but the expectations and attitudes of many people have put me off continuing to do so.
 Thank you.

+## v0.10 Update 23/05/20

+There are some new ways of configuring Troop to run with different installations of your live coding languages, particularly Tidal Cycles.
+Please read the [CONFIG.md](/CONFIG.md) file for more information.

 ## Getting started